Case Study 2: CareBridge Health System - Worked Solution

 Integration Error Handling

-Each integration has error handling tailored to clinical urgency, HIPAA compliance requirements, and data volume.
+Error handling for each integration is tailored to clinical urgency, HIPAA compliance requirements, and data volume.

 | Integration | Pattern | Retry Strategy | Dead Letter Queue | Monitoring & Alerts | Fallback (Extended Outage) |